5.5

 Please, thanks, good show, cheers, ta

+Patch Tuesday Patch Tuesday used to be Microsoft's day to release patches.
+Now Adobe, Intel, and SAP are routinely joining the fun – with special guest star Red Hat this month.
 If you've felt overwhelmed by the sheer number of security patches Microsoft has emitted this year, you are not alone.
-Patch watchers at the Zero Day Initiative said that, including the 120 product security bulletins posted this August, Microsoft is just 11 patches away from surpassing its 2019 full-year total wit...
+Patch watchers at the Zero Day Initiative said that, including the 120 product security bulletins posted this August, Microsoft is just 11 patches away from surpassing its 2019 full-year total with four...

 The Register